 During these weekly sessions, the pupils are able to express themselves in a familiar space which is at the same time confidential and therapeutic.
 Our workers aim to empower students to make their own decisions and to build confidence, independence and resilience.
 We continue to work with students for as long as it is deemed professionally necessary.

-Where necessary the bccs worker will further liaise with the school, parents/carer and other professionals in order to plan the best way forward for the child.
+Where necessary our worker will further liaise with the school, parents/carer and other professionals in order to plan the best way forward for the child.
 Our workers remain neutral and non-judgemental in all dealings with children and young people and offer advice and support to schools in relation to safeguarding matters.

-All bccs social workers and counsellors receive regular supervision and training as part of their professional development.
+All our social workers and counsellors receive regular supervision and training as part of their professional development.
 This allows us to provide the most effective service possible in the best interest of the child.

 Our work is holistic